tqma113/react-imvc/doc/MIGRATION.md

 * Hooks should be used with clear type of `state, actions, ctrl`.

+* Support to write `imvc.config.ts` with TypeScript.
+But it's syntax supported is stable, You can't add support syntax by any way.

 ## How to upgrade

 1. Update `react-imvc` to 3.x